Since its launch in 2013, Slack has positioned itself as a way to replace email.

 Meetings that make sense in Slack

-While Slack may not be an appropriate choice for all meetings, there are several meeting types that will work better on Slack than in other formats, including in-person.
+While Slack may not be an appropriate choice for all meetings (such as your usual team meeting), there are several meeting types that will work better on Slack than in other formats, including in-person.
 There are also a few that will come down to individual preferences.

 There’s no doubt that Slack has reduced the number of company-wide announcement emails, but the platform has also decreased their meeting equivalent: the one-way broadcast.

 The one-way broadcast is a scenario where everyone in the office huddles in the largest area possible to learn about the company’s new healthcare plan or recycling policy.

 This communication may be necessary, but forcing employees to drop what they’re doing to share relatively low-stakes information isn’t.

 With Slack, broadcasting a one-way message is a matter of pinging the right channel:

 - Ping #general for company-wide announcements